WHAT DOES THE BIBLE TEACH ABOUT SALVATION?

 A. How may we know that we have eternal life?

-1. Because we have fulfilled the conditions God has required to be saved. (to believe!).
+1. Because we have fulfilled the conditions God has required to be saved. (to repent and believe!).

 a.
 Believe in Jesus' name (John 1:12) (John 3:16).